cytoscape/enrichment-map-webapp/README.md

 ## Running via Docker

 Build the container.
-Here, `cytoscape-explore` is used as the container name.
+Here, `enrichment-map` is used as the container name.

 ```
-cd cytoscape-explore
+cd enrichment-map
-docker build -t cytoscape-explore .
+docker build -t enrichment-map .
 ```

 Run the container:

 ```
-docker run -it -p 12345:3000 -e "NODE_ENV=production" --name "my-cytoscape-explore" cytoscape-explore
+docker run -it -p 12345:3000 -e "NODE_ENV=production" --name "my-enrichment-map" enrichment-map
 ```

 Notes: